YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBIDMISMATCH
 -------------

-DBIDMISMATCH, Database file xxxx ID (region yyyy) does not match file ID in shared memory (ID=zzzz).
-Ensure region is properly rundown.
+DBIDMISMATCH, Database file xxxx (region yyyy) id does not match file id in shared memory (id = zzzz).

 Run Time Error: When a YottaDB process attaches to a database and finds the corresponding shared memory structures initialized already, it performs integrity checks on the shared memory contents to ensure that they correspond to the database file.
 When the shared memory copy of the database file ID does not match with the actual file ID of the database, the above error is issued.